Choctaw Freedmen: Post-Dawes Commission

 The federal Stigler Act of 1947 directed that protected allotted lands of members of the Five Tribes must be owned by someone with a quantum of at least 1/2 native blood in order for it to remain under federal protections.
 If land was passed to a relative with less than 1/2 native blood, the land had to be taken out of federal protection.
 This requirement resulted in tribal members losing land that in some cases their families had farmed or had ranches on for generations.
-But in 2018, both the House and Senate voted unanimously for an amendment to remove that blook quantum requirement for the Five Tribes.
+But in 2018, both the House and Senate voted unanimously for an amendment to remove that blood quantum requirement for the Five Tribes.
 This change put them on the same basis as other tribal members in Oklahoma.
 It enables enrolled tribal members to preserve family lands under federal protection.

 In a 2018 interview, US Representative Markwayne Mullin (Cherokee) (R-OK) who co-sponsored the bill with Tom Cole (Chickasaw)(R-OK), said that the last person in his family who met the blood quantum criterion was his great-aunt, even though his family still owned and farmed the land their ancestors had farmed and been allotted.
 He noted that the amended Stigler Act put the Five Tribes on the same basis as others in Oklahoma, allowing them to retain allotted lands in protected status and thus strengthen families and the tribes.

 In 2007 Principal Chief George Wickliffe of United Keetoowah Band Of Cherokee had expressed his concern about what he viewed as threats to sovereignty for all tribes because of the Cherokee Nation's freedmen controversy.
 He believed that the Cherokee Nation's refusal to abide by the Treaty of 1866 was a threat to the government-to-government relationships of all Native tribes.